March

 March in Bern is a transition month: some days feel like winter’s echo, others hint at spring.
 The trick is to build a plan that works in both moods.
 Bern makes this easy—its arcades protect long walking routes, museums are close together, and viewpoints are quick to reach when the sky opens up.

-For the deepest winter version of this plan, start with the winter guide.
+For the deepest winter version of this plan, start with the winter guide, and to see how the season tips forward, compare notes with our April guide.

 A Perfect March Day in Bern